 Hello, and welcome to my blog about dream interpretation!

-I am a dream analyst with over 40 years of experience helping people interpret their dreams.
+I am a dream worker with over 40 years of experience helping people interpret their dreams.

 As part of my decades-long study of the dreaming phenomenon, I have come to the understanding that the dreaming process continues while we are awake.
 Certainly a dream can be a series of images that one remembers from sleep.
 But if one looks carefully at the odd or upsetting events of daily life—the ones that occur while we are going about the normal activities of our day—those, too, are dreams and can be interpreted exactly like the dreams we have at night.
 This idea that we can take the normal events of waking life and interpret them as dreams is what makes my approach different from that of many other excellent dream analysts.

-· I frequently offer examples of dreams, relating the dream itself and then giving the interpretation that I helped the dreamer come up with.
+· On this site I offer examples of dreams, relating the dream itself and then giving the interpretation that I helped the dreamer come up with.

 · From time to time I highlight the most important principles of dream interpretation so that you, the reader, can have a clearer understanding of my approach and can even start working on your own dreams.

 · I spend time restating and explaining this revolutionary idea that dreaming goes on 24 hours a day, whether we are asleep or awake.
 I give lots of examples of this phenomenon which I call a “waking dream.”

 With all of these topics, I invite your discussion and always welcome your insights.